Parent education

 When 'typical teen behavior' may need clinical support

-Adolescence brings natural ups and downs.
+At Mental Health For Teens, adolescence brings natural ups and downs.
 Therapy may help when symptoms persist for weeks, interfere with school or friendships, or raise safety concerns — not every bad day requires treatment.

 Signs span emotional, behavioral, physical, and academic domains.
 Several together, or any mention of self-harm or suicide, means it's time to act — starting with 988 or 911 if safety is uncertain.